China defends Sri Lankan project in test of its push to invest abroad

 His comments came days after Sri Lanka halted the $1.4 billion port project, citing lack of government approvals and raising the risk of a diplomatic row with its biggest investor.

-Two Chinese officials, who were not authorised to speak to the press, said companies were unlikely to back down significantly if Sri Lanka demanded fresh terms.
+Two Chinese officials, who were not authorized to speak to the press, said companies were unlikely to back down significantly if Sri Lanka demanded fresh terms.

 “If the Chinese firm changes the commercial agreement here because of government pressure, it will have to allow reviews of all its projects in other countries as well,” said one Chinese official familiar with the port city dispute.